hshindo/Merlin.jl/examples/dev/ner/README.md

 # NER
-This is an example of NER with neural networks.
+This is an example of Named Entity Recognition (NER) with neural networks.

 ## Usage
-First, make sure you have installed `Merlin`.
+First, make sure you have installed `Merlin.jl`.

+### Data

+### Training

 Then, download [pre-trained word embeddings](https://cl.naist.jp/~shindo/wordembeds_nyt100.h5) and put it in this directory.
 Then, run the script:
 ```
 julia main.jl